prestonjcrowe/identity-and-ethic-final/README.md

 ![Bubble Map Screenshot 1](./screenshots/bubble2.png)

+## How to Run
+Create a directory named `data` and drop the raw survey data (in csv format) in that directory.
+Spin up an http server in the root directory of the project, then navigate to local host on the chosen port to view the bubble chart.
+I use http-server from npm, but feel free to host it however you like.

 ## Improvements and To-do
 - We realized that the raw data was not filtered based on the *trap questions* in the survey.
 We weren't sure what data to ignore and which to keep, so it's likely that some data points are the result of bots rather than humans - we would like to eliminate these data points moving forward for a more accurate representation.